 Remedy: Check if 10002 is already in use, if yes, please retry after ensuring that the application using port 10002 has relieved this port.
 Alternatively, you can try a machine re-start to allow the port to go back to LISTENING mode.

 You can use netstat command usage to confirm that 10002 is a free port.

 Cause: If network traffic used by the application does not fall into the supported protocols category,there might be un-expected behavior.Best Practices – RATIONAL® PERFORMANCE TESTER RecordingScript Maintenance:

 Rational® Performance Tester includes built-in recorders for the following network protocols:

 Remedy: Additional protocols can be built using the IBM Rational® Performance Tester Extensibility Software Development Kit (SDK), here is the link to documentation on this

 Script Maintenance is a crucial part in effective recording process to ensure that the scripts generated in RATIONAL® PERFORMANCE TESTER are optimal and are in sync with the test plans.
-Some of the main points to be aware of while recording are:-
+Some of the main points to be aware of while recording are:-Document Dependencies: